By Monica Braun, former staff member

-Note: This is the fourth in a series from our small business program, Rural Enterprise Assistance Project (REAP), highlighting activities from Sept.
+Note: This is the fourth in a series highlighting lending activities from Sept.
 1, 2016, to Aug.
 31, 2017.
 Our staff placed 124 loans totaling $2,541,952 in that time period.
 To apply for a microloan, click here.
-Click here for the first story on highlights from businesses, here for the second story on staff accomplishments, and here for the third story - a report from our executive director and interim REAP director.
+Click here for the first story on highlights from businesses, here for the second story on staff accomplishments, and here for the third story - a report from our executive director.

 From September 2016 through August 2017, Women’s Business Center specialists and contracted technical assistance providers delivered 4,559 hours of business counseling (including preparation hours) to 653 clients.

 We have provided 179 training opportunities to 1,285 individuals.
 69 percent of those trained were women.

 This is the 16th year of funding for the Women’s Business Center.

 In the last year, the Women’s Business Center: